icgood/slimta-deprecated/doc/api/slimta.message.rst

    :param storage_session: :mod:`slimta.storage.session` object.
    :param id: message ID string to load from storage.
    :return: new :mod:`slimta.message` object if successful, or nil followed by
     an error message.
-Error message will be ``invalid`` if the query simply did not match any message IDs.
+Error message will be ``"invalid"`` if the query simply did not match any message IDs.

 .. function:: store(self, storage_session, [id])